 I have a doctor on board

-During World War II, Allied aircrews called their yellow inflatable, vest-like life preserver jackets "Mae Wests" partly from rhyming slang for "breasts" and "life vest" and partly because of their resemblance to the racy actress' ample torso.
+During World War II, Allied aircrews called their yellow inflatable, vest-like life preserver jackets "Mae Wests" partly from rhyming slang for "breast" and "life vest" and partly because of their resemblance to the racy actress' ample torso.

 A "Mae West" is also a type of malfunction of a round parachute (partial inversion) which contorts the shape of the canopy into the appearance of an extraordinarily large brassiere.

 The gridlines (usually latitude and longitude lines) of a nautical chart are orientated to True North and South.
 Bearings (in degrees Magnetic) derived from a magnetic compass must, therefore, be converted to degrees True before being plotted on a chart.
+The difference, in degrees of arc, between a True bearing and a magnetic bearing is known as variation.

 An interesting phrase used, but not defined, in the IRPCS.